Jaynil1611/Diet-Monitoring/README.md

 OCR : Optical Character Recognition
-Mainly we are using OCR in our application for the purpose of reading the text on the invoice.
 To develop this application we’ve used IONIC Framework and Tesseract OCR Engine.

 Plug-ins used :
 1. Cordova-plugin-camera